KarimMaged1996/KarimMaged1996/README.md

 ### About me

 - Hi there 👋 I’m a full stack web developer and a passionate learner who loves to create beautiful and functional websites.
-- 🌱 I’m currently learning C++ and Data Structures and Algorithms to improve me development skills
+- 🌱 I’m currently learning C++ and Data Structures and Algorithms to improve my development skills
 - 💬 Ask me about HTML, CSS, JavaScript, Bootstrap, React, Python, Django, Flask and anything web related
 - 📫 How to reach me: you can email me at karim.maged2020@yahoo.com